Marc Middleton: Media career

 In 1979, Middleton became acquainted with Mike Leonard, a sports anchor at KOOL-TV in Phoenix, Arizona.
 With Leonard's help, Middleton produced an on-air audition tape and was hired by WJCL-TV in Savannah, Georgia.
 Six months later, Leonard was hired by the Today Show opening up an on-air position at KOOL-TV.
-Middleton was hired and returned to Phoenix as weekend sports anchor.
+Middleton was hired and returned to Phoenix as a weekend sports anchor.

 In 1981, Middleton resigned to become Vice President of Broadcasting and play-by-play announcer for the Phoenix Inferno, a Major Indoor Soccer League team.

-In 1985, Middleton returned to Savannah, Georgia as the Sports Director for WTOC-TV.
+In 1985, Middleton returned to Savannah, Georgia, as the Sports Director for WTOC-TV.

 In 1988, Middleton was hired by WESH-TV in Orlando, Florida as a weekend sports anchor.
 Two months later, Middleton was named sports director and weekday anchor.
 Middleton won two Emmy Awards and received multiple Emmy nominations for sports reporting while working with WESH.

 In 2001, Middleton moved from the sports desk to anchor the early morning and noon newscasts at WESH.
 He was part of the team awarded the Alfred.
 I. DuPont Award in 2004 for coverage of the Space Shuttle Columbia Disaster.

 Middleton covered the 1992 Summer Olympics for NBC News Channel and the 2000 Summer Olympics and 2004 Summer Olympics for Hearst Television.

 In 2006, Middleton resigned from WESH-TV to launch Growing Bolder.
 In 2011, Middleton became a featured contributor to HuffPost.

 In 2009, Growing Bolder TV debuted on WMFE-TV, the local PBS affiliate in Orlando, Florida.

-In 2010, Growing Bolder is distributed by American Public Television and aired nationally on public broadcasting stations.
+In 2010, Growing Bolder was distributed by American Public Television and aired nationally on public broadcasting stations.